similicious/hibiscus-actual-budget/README.md

 # Hibiscus-Actual Integration

-A Node.js application that syncs transactions from Hibiscus Server (a banking interface) to Actual Budget.
-This integration allows for seamless transaction importing from your bank account to your Actual Budget instance.
+A Node.js application that syncs your bank transactions to Actual Budget using Hibiscus Server as a FinTS/HBCI gateway.

-Hibiscus Server does the heavy lifting and fetches the transactions from the bank(s) via FinTS / HBCI.
-When an account is synced in Hibiscus, it notifies this application via a webhook, which then imports the new transactions into Actual Budget.

 ## Features

 - 🔄 Webhook-based transaction syncing from Hibiscus to Actual Budget
-- 🎯 Smart transaction mapping with detailed notes
+- 🎯 Transaction mapping with detailed notes
-- 💡 Intelligent duplicate detection
+- 💡 Duplicate detection
 - 📦 Support for multiple budgets and accounts
-- 🚀 Real-time updates when accounts are synced in Hibiscus

-## Prerequisites

-- Node.js installed on your system
-- A Hibiscus instance with accounts set up
-- An Actual Budget instance
-- A topic on ntfy.sh for notifications
+- 📱 Notifications via ntfy.sh for sync reminders

-## Notification System

-This application uses ntfy.sh to send periodic reminders for triggering the sync from your bank into Hibiscus.
-Since banks require user interaction for authorization (PushTAN), the sync cannot be fully automated.
-Instead, you'll receive a notification with a button to trigger the sync.

-### How it works
+## How it Works

+Hibiscus Server implements the FinTS protocol, handling the banking communication and providing this application with a JSON endpoint for fetching transactions.
+Authorization with the bank usually requires user interaction (e.g. PushTAN).
+Because of this, the syncing process cannot be fully automatic.
+This application will send periodic reminders via ntfy.sh with a button triggering the sync.
+You can keep the notification and trigger the sync when it's convenient to confirm the authorisation prompts.

 ```mermaid
 sequenceDiagram